deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 We restart our application in Immunity once again, and then we send our updated PoC.
 The application crashes, and we view the SEH chain.
 This time, we see a memory address has been loaded into SEH.
 We are going to set a breakpoint on this address.
 The breakpoint will pause execution of the program when the program reaches the instruction to which the breakpoint is set.
 To do this, we do one left-click on `essfunc.625011b3` and press `F2`:
 <img src="{{ site.url }}{{ site.baseurl }}/images/breakpoint.png" alt="">

-After pressing `F2` for the breakpoint, we then need to pass the exception to the application, to get our `pop pop ret` instruction on the stack for execution.
+After pressing `F2` for the breakpoint, we then need to pass the exception to the application, to get our `pop pop ret` chain on the stack for execution.
 To do this press, `Shift + F9`:
 <img src="{{ site.url }}{{ site.baseurl }}/images/step.png" alt="">

 Excellent.
-Now, we will execute the `pop eax, pop eax, ret` instructions one at a time by stepping through them.
+Now, we will execute the `pop eax, pop eax, ret` chain one at a time by stepping through them.
 Press `F7` to step through once to the second `pop` instruction, and then again to get to the `ret` instruction.
 Press `F7` one more time to execute `ret`, and you will notice that the program redirects us to the following place:
 <img src="{{ site.url }}{{ site.baseurl }}/images/notice.png" alt="">

 Notice where we are!!!!
 Look at the 3 values below our current instruction, in the above image!
 You will see 3 B's (42 hex), along with the current B (42 hex).
 We have landed in nSEH!
 More importantly, both of these values are on the stack if you look at the stack dump, shown below:
 <img src="{{ site.url }}{{ site.baseurl }}/images/stack.png" alt="">

 The address `00C0FFDC` is the "Pointer to next SEH record", which is nSEH.
-That address, as shown in image after we stepped through the `pop pop ret` instruction, is the address of where our B's (42 hex) start.
+That address, as shown in image after we stepped through the `pop pop ret` chain, is the address of where our B's (42 hex) start.
 Awesome!
 Now what could we do from here?
 We could do a typical jump to ESP to execute shellcode!
 But we have a slight issue.
 ESP now only has the capability to hold less than 30 bytes:
 <img src="{{ site.url }}{{ site.baseurl }}/images/ugh.png" alt="">

 Take the Jump!